Julia Fechtner, RD, LDN, CNSC, CSO

 - Registered & Licensed Dietitian

 - Certified Specialist in Oncology Nutrition

-Registered and licensed dietitian Julia Fechtner makes it clear what she loves most about working at Cancer Treatment Centers of America (CTCA)—caring for patients.
+Registered and licensed dietitian Julia Fechtner makes it clear what she loves most about working at Cancer Treatment Centers of America® (CTCA)—caring for patients.
 “I learned very early in my career patient care was my passion, especially in oncology," she says.
 "It is such a rewarding experience to offer help and guidance to patients in such a stressful time in their lives.
-I enjoy being able to support patients through their treatment, and I truly cherish the relationships I have developed with patients.”
+I enjoy being able to support patients through their treatment, and I truly cherish the relationships I have developed with them.”